 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Prealbumin Blood Test
+Home > Be Healthy > Health Library > Prealbumin Blood Test

 This test measures the amount of prealbumin in the blood.
 Prealbumin is a protein that is made in the liver and released in the blood.
 It helps carry certain hormones that regulate the way the body uses energy and other substances through the blood.